 - Pick something that has become memorable during the course of your relationship.
 For example, a particular place, hearing a specific song, or an occasion such as where you first met, first kissed, had your first date, etc.

 - Set a romantic tone for your marriage proposal.
 If you fight that day or something negative took place unexpectedly, you may want to put off the proposal if possible.
-If you have difficulty knowing what is romantic, read up on the topic online or in a book.

 - It's not recommended that you do something silly (like tying the engagement ring to a kite string or fishing line), you should try to keep your marriage proposal fun.
 If you do choose the silly route, make sure your girlfriend or boyfriend has a good sense of humor.